ceviherdianinsight/learnforex_preschool/README.md

     - Trade demo for at least one month before live.
     - Demo cannot replicate real emotions in trading.
     - Start live with small positions to manage psychology.

+  * Can You Get Rich By Trading Forex?
+    - Forex is a skill-based pursuit, not a shortcut to wealth.
+Even seasoned traders experience losses—success requires years of practice and learning.
+    - No one becomes rich overnight in forex.
+It's not a get-rich-quick scheme—there are no shortcuts to sustainable success.
+    - Risk and realism are key.
+Aim for consistent profitability, proper risk management, and realistic goals rather than chasing massive returns.
+    - Demo trading is crucial.
+Build skills on a practice account first to find a trading method that works for you before trading live.
+    - Expect losses—even professionals lose sometimes.
+Preparedness and emotional discipline are essential.
+    - Adequate capital matters.
+Many traders suggest starting with enough capital (e.g. several thousand dollars) to allow growth without excessive risk.
+    - Manage expectations.
+Unrealistic return goals lead to disappointment—trading success is gradual and strategic.